earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial03-crs-intro.md

 ## Why Multiple CRS?

-You may be wondering, why bother with different `CRS`s if it makes our analysis more complicated?
+You may be wondering, why bother with different `CRS`s if it makes your analysis more complicated?
 Well, each `CRS` is optimized to best represent the:

 * shape and/or